|Approved by||Council, 13 April 1999|

 - fees (found in the Fees Statute 2011);

-- the administration of final examinations (which should be referred to the Manager of Student Administration in the first instance);
+- the administration of final examinations (which should be referred to the Head, Student Experience in the first instance);

 - scholarships and other awards (which should be referred to the University’s Scholarships Manager in the first instance);